Lutherans deepen their relationship with God with Spiritual Practices

 We use the church year because each season gives us a different perspective of how God established a relationship with us and calls us to discipleship in Jesus.

-Currently we are celebrating the Lenten Seasonwhich is part of the Cycle of Life as we share how God is revealed in Jesus Christ.
+Currently we are celebrating the Pentecost Seasonwhich is part of the Cycle of Life as we share our faith stories about how is active in our lives.

 The practice of reading the Psalms

 If you are interested in the practice of reading the 150 Psalms in the morning and the evening over a 30 day time period, email us at Zionlutheran2@att.net and we will send you the list for the whole month.
 You might consider chanting the Psalms.
 Cynthia Bourgeault has some good information and direction to do that from her CD series: Singing the Psalms from www.soundstrue.com